Meet Mike McGuirt, UAV Coach’s New Student Support Manager

 With regard to manned flight, the majority of people take for granted how things work and simply accept that they do work, and also assume that they must be safe.

-When we first dig into the concepts of Bernoulli’s Principle and how an aircraft stays aloft, students do not yet understand the importance of the wing and its surface area.
-They think the wings on a fighter aircraft and the wings on a 747 are pretty much the same.
-The biggest challenge to getting students to understand these concepts is breaking it down into small parts and relating it to something that they have seen or encountered.
+When we first dug into the concepts of Bernoulli’s Principle and how an aircraft stays aloft, students did not yet understand the importance of the wing and its surface area.
+They thought the wings on a fighter aircraft and the wings on a 747 were pretty much the same.
+The biggest challenge to getting students to understand these concepts was breaking it down into small parts and relating it to something that they had seen or encountered.

 UAV Coach: Please share anything else about your background that relates to the work you’re going to be doing with UAV Coach and Drone Pilot Ground School, or anything that you think would be of interest to our readers.